Carer Support

 Support for Carers

-The experience for carers can be one which has various ups and downs – good days and not so good days.
+The experience for carers can have various ups and downs – good days and not-so-good days.
 Carers may find that their support role may be at times very rewarding and satisfying.
-At other times, it may be difficult, worrying and demanding, leaving a Carer feeling tired, frustrated, unsupported and angry.
+At other times, it may be difficult, worrying, and demanding, leaving a Carer feeling tired, frustrated, unsupported, and angry.
 It can be hard for some Carers to balance their needs with the needs of the person they are caring for.
 It may also be difficult for some to ask for help and support and or to receive this for themselves.

 Carers may find themselves at risk of illness themselves if they are not open to receiving some support and at times respite for themselves.
 Some people feel guilty to ask for help.
 They may see this as ‘not coping’ or in some way letting their loved one down.